wimverstuyf/woo-eenvoudigfactureren/README.md

 ### Limitations

 * Coupons usage is only limited supported.
 When a single document has mixed tax rates creation will fail when coupons are used.
-* Only the EURO as currency is supported.
+* Only EURO as currency is supported.